mosdef-hub/foyer/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mosdef-hub/foyer/badge.svg?branch=master)](https://coveralls.io/github/mosdef-hub/foyer?branch=master)
 [![codecov](https://codecov.io/gh/mosdef-hub/foyer/branch/master/graph/badge.svg)](https://codecov.io/gh/mosdef-hub/foyer)

+### Overview
 Foyer is an open-source Python tool for defining and applying force field atom-typing rules in a format that is both human- and machine-readable.
-Foyer provides a framework for force field dissemination, helping to eliminate ambiguity in atom-typing and improving reproducibility.
-(see [our paper](https://arxiv.org/abs/1812.06779), which is currently a pre-print).
+Foyer provides a framework for force field dissemination, helping to eliminate ambiguity in atom-typing and improving reproducibility (for more information, see [our paper](https://arxiv.org/abs/1812.06779), which is currently a pre-print).

 Foyer defines force fields in an XML format, where SMARTS strings are used to define the chemical context of a particular atom type and “overrides” are used to set rule precedence, rather than a rigid hierarchical scheme.
-Foyer builds upon the [OpenMM .xml force field](http://docs.openmm.org/7.0.0/userguide/application.html#creating-force-fields) file, annotated with SMARTS-based atomtypes:
+Foyer builds upon the [OpenMM .xml force field](http://docs.openmm.org/7.0.0/userguide/application.html#creating-force-fields) file, annotated with SMARTS-based atomtypes, e.g.:

 ```xml
 <ForceField>